JaloliddinSat/reddit-sentiment-scanner/README.md

 A Python app that scans Reddit posts/comments for ticker mentions, scores sentiment using bull/bear keywords, stores results in SQLite, and shows a clean UI growth table that tracks price performance since the first recorded run.

+The point of this project is to find the coorelation of reddit "hype" to the price movements of stocks.
+Multiple subreddits exist which users comment and post their knowledge and opinions on specific companies.
+Reddit users are likely to react rather than predic; this project is prove whether either is true.

 ## What it does

 - **Run Reddit Scan + Update**